an9wer/overlay/README.rst

 Next, use eselect repository command to add a local repository named an9wer, whose path points to the subdirectory *gentoo* of this repo: ::

-    $ sudo eselect repository add an9wer /path/to/pkg/gentoo
+    $ sudo eselect repository create an9wer /path/to/pkg/gentoo

 Finally you can install any Gentoo package in this repo like the following
 example: ::